Barry McQuarrie's Advising Syllabus

 Financial Aid

-Financial Aid (105 Behmler Hall) is very important to many students who attend UMM.
-If your grades slip or you fail to complete 75% of your classes, you will be in danger of having your financial aid cut (you are also not eligible for financial aid if you have over 180 credits).
+Finances (OneStop 105 Behmler Hall) are very important to students who attend UMM.
+If your grades slip or you fail to complete 75% of your classes, you will be in danger of having your financial aid reduced (you are also not eligible for federal financial aid if you have over 180 credits).
 Since these requirements for financial aid are a federal government standard, they may change from time to time.
 You should make it your job to be aware of the requirements for good standing if you are on financial aid while at UMM.
-If you are planning to drop a course, check with financial aid to see how this affects your situation.
-If you get midterm alerts, check with financial aid to see how this affects your situation.
-The direct link to Financial Aid Satisfactory Academic Progress is on the SAP web page.
+If you are planning to drop a course, check with OneStop to see how this affects your situation.
+The direct link to Financial Aid Satisfactory Academic Progress is on the SAP web page, but I would encourage you to talk with a OneStop Counselor about any financial aid questions you may have.

 Academic Progress